-KDM offer the extra durability and consistent manufacturing quality NEMA 1 enclosure that comes from applying the advanced manufacturing equipment and over 10 years of electrical enclosure manufacturing experienced.
+KDM offers the extra durability and consistent manufacturing quality NEMA 1 enclosure that comes from applying advanced manufacturing equipment and over 10 years of electrical enclosure manufacturing experience.

 Custom Your NEMA 1 Enclosure

 KDM NEMA 1 enclosure manufactured to protect live parts, controls, and terminations from contact with personnel and foreign objects in industrial applications.
 KDM NEMA 1 enclosure offers protection against contact with the enclosed equipment, defense against a limited amount of falling dirt, and indirect splashing but is not dust-tight.